Plan your visit

 Scout Groups- $5

-Active Military Personnel- FREE
+Active Military Personnel- Free with ID

 Our museum in the keeper's quarters is open to the public for no fee year-round during normal operating hours.